fosheimdet/FYS-STK4155/Project2/README.md

-franke_regression.py and breast_cancer.py contain the bool "modelSelection", which can be set to True to perform a grid search over two specified variables or False to perform model assessment.
+franke_regression.py and breast_cancer.py contain the bool "modelSelection", which can be set to True to perform a grid-search over two specified variables or to False to perform model assessment.